Sai-Nandan-Desetti/Postfix-calculator/README.md

 # Postfix-calculator
+A simple caclulator that evaluates postfix expressions (to learn about Queues, Stacks, and Exception handling).

 ## How to use the calculator?
 If you clone this repository, then in the `Postfix-calculator` directory run (in Windows)